hpirkola/hpirkola/README.md

 ## Hi there, I'm Helmi 👋

 I’m a programmer and currently studying at Hive Helsinki.
 My focus right now is C and C++ but I have some experience also in Python and I’m always eager to learn new things.
-I also have a Bachelor's degree in performing arts and I always approach things with a creative approach.
+I also have a Bachelor's degree in Performing Arts and I always approach things with a creative mindset.

 I like problem solving and I have always been interested in how things work and creating things from scratch.
 At the moment I’m learning audio programming and dreaming about working with sound in the future.